 Unilever Pioneers Solution That Enables Black Plastic Bottles To Be Recycled

-- Comes as part of Unilever UK and Irelands’ new ‘Get Plastic Wise’ campaign
+* 2,500 tonnes of black plastic to potentially be removed from waste stream * Solution to be shared with other manufacturers and across industry * Comes as part of Unilever UK and Irelands’ new ‘Get Plastic Wise’ campaign

 Unilever has pioneered the use of a new detectable black pigment for its High Density Polyethelyne (HDPE) bottles for its leading brands, TRESemmé and Lynx, so they can be detected by recycling plant scanners and sorted for recycling.
 This means that around a further 2,500 tonnes of plastic bottles could now potentially be sorted and sent for recycling each year – equivalent to the weight of 200 London buses, or 1,250 family-sized cars.